 Build national ICT standardization, conformity and quality management system.

 Raise the awareness on the IPR and related rights.

+Encourage the emergence of a flexible intellectual property framework that balances the interests of creators and users and generates the necessary regulatory conditions to support long-term access to, sharing, and preservation of cultural heritage in digital form.

 Improve registrations under the national ccTLDs in English and other languages, including local languages.